Algonquian languages: Subgroups

 Eastern Algonquian is a true genetic subgrouping.
 The Plains Algonquian and the Central Algonquian groups are not genetic groupings but rather areal groupings.
 Although these areal groups often do share linguistic features, these commonalities are usually attributed to language contact.
 Paul Proulx has argued that this traditional view is incorrect, and that Central Algonquian (in which he includes the Plains Algonquian languages) is a genetic subgroup, with Eastern Algonquian consisting of several different subgroups.
 However, this classification scheme has failed to gain acceptance from other specialists in the Algonquian languages.

 Instead, the commonly accepted subgrouping scheme is that proposed by Ives Goddard (1994).
-The essence of this proposal is that Proto-Algonquian originated with people to the west, perhaps in the Plateau region of Idaho and Oregon or the Rocky Mountain-Great Plains boundary of Montana, and then moved east, dropping off subgroups as people migrated.
+The essence of this proposal is that Proto-Algonquian originated with people to the west who then moved east, although Goddard did not attempt to identify a specific western urheimat for Proto-Algonquian in his 1994 paper.
 By this scenario, Blackfoot was the first language to branch off, which coincides well with its being the most divergent language of Algonquian.
 In west-to-east order, the subsequent branchings were: